Space-time reduced basis methods for parametrized unsteady Stokes equations: Conclusions

 \section{Conclusions}

-In this work, we discussed the application of space--time reduced basis methods for the efficient solution of parametrized unsteady incompressible Stokes equations in fixed 3D geometries.
-Moreover, we supposed the parametric dependency to exclusively characterize the inhomogeneous Dirichlet BCs, that have been weakly imposed by means of Lagrange multipliers.
-The problem at hand features then a twofold saddle point structure of type 1, as the dual field is a product space.
-The high--fidelity problem is obtained by means of a FE discretization of the velocity and pressure subspaces employing P2--P1 Taylor--Hood Lagrangian finite elements and by discretizing the space of Lagrange multipliers with orthonormal basis functions constructed from Chebyshev polynomials.
-We described the procedure to assemble the spatio--temporal reduced bases, based on the POD algorithm, and we detailed the assembling of the reduced linear system to be ultimately solved.
-Finally, we focused on the well--posedness of the reduced problem, which is well--known to be troublesome in saddle point problems, since it resorts to \emph{inf--sup} stability analysis.
-To this end, we proposed two different methods.
-A first one, called ST--GRB, involves a Galerkin projection and it is characterized by the supremizers enrichment of the spatio--temporal velocity reduced basis.
-The second one, called ST--PGRB, features instead a Petrov--Galerkin projection, which stems from the minimization of the FOM residual in a suitable norm, so that \emph{inf--sup} stability is ``automatically'' guaranteed.
-The performances of the ST--RB methods have been tested on two different test cases, characterized by different geometries (idealized symmetric bifurcation and patient--specific femoropopliteal bypass) and different parametrizations of the Dirichlet datum.
-Both ST--RB methods showed significant efficiency gains with respect to the baseline space--reduced approach (in terms of both \emph{reduction factor} and \emph{speedup}) and accuracies --- with respect to the FOM solution --- in accordance with theoretical expectations.
-In particular, in both test cases the two methods showed comparable accuracies, but ST--PGRB resulted to be roughly $10$ times faster than ST--GRB, since the supremizers enrichment procedure could be avoided, without affecting \emph{inf--sup} stability.
+In this work, we discussed the application of space--time reduced basis methods to the unsteady incompressible Stokes equations in fixed 3D geometries, endowed with a reaction term in order to model the presence of blood clots.
+We supposed the parametric dependency to characterize the blood clots densities and the inhomogeneous Dirichlet BCs, weakly imposed by means of Lagrange multipliers.
+As a result, the problem at hand features a twofold saddle point structure.
+Upon detailing the application of ST--RB methods, we focused on the well--posedness of the resulting problem, which resorts to \emph{inf--sup} stability analysis.
+To this aim, we proposed two different approaches.
+The first one, called ST--GRB, involves a Galerkin projection and it is characterized by a suitable enrichment of the spatio--temporal velocity reduced basis.
+The second one, called ST--PGRB, features instead a Petrov--Galerkin projection, stemming from the minimization of the FOM residual in a suitable norm, so that \emph{inf--sup} stability can be ``automatically'' guaranteed.
+Both methods showed efficiency gains with respect to the baseline space--reduced approach and accuracies in accordance with theoretical expectations.